How many are french speaking countries are in Africa?

 As such, they used language in their broadcast media, education, business, legal practices, and many more, even though there are some variations in their vocabulary and pronunciation.

 Among the other African nations colonized by Europeans, francophone countries strongly affiliated with their colonial masters over others.

 They greatly support their allies to improve their administrations and economic and social systems.

 To know all the French-speaking countries in Africa, you must stay on this page to the end.
 We will describe every francophone nation in Africa.

 There is a lot to learn from those countries, especially if you are so interested in learning French.

 It is one of the West African nations colonized by France.
 They retain French as the official tongue after becoming independent.
 Currently, about 35% of Beninese people speak French.

 However, the Republic of Benin has other indigenous tongues that are largely verbalized across the country.
-These include, Fon, Ge, Bariba, Yoruba, Dendi, and the list goes on.
+These include Fon, Ge, Bariba, Yoruba, Dendi, and the list.